Economics

 • Stability of Mining as an Industry - Economic activity generated around natural resource extraction is notoriously unstable.
 How does this relate to frac sand mining and long-term economic development?

 • Who takes the jobs? - Where do the employees for added jobs come from?
 Is there an adequate labor pool?
-Will labor commute from other locations to the frac sand operation?
+Will workers commute from other locations to the frac sand operation?
 Will they relocate and live near the operation?
 How does this affect the ability of a local economy to capture and retain economic benefits?

 • What does the research indicate? - What does existing research on the impacts of mining on local communities tell us?